A detailed comparative study of open source deep learning frameworks

-Long short-term memory (LSTM) is a special type of RNN (shown in Figure~\ref{fig:fig7}) proposed by Hochreiter and Schmidhuber in 1997 \cite{hochreiter1997long} in order to solve the vanishing gradient problem.
+Long short-term memory (LSTM) is a special type of RNN (shown in Figure~\ref{fig:fig7}) proposed in 1997 by Hochreiter and Schmidhuber~\cite{hochreiter1997long} in order to solve the vanishing gradient problem.
 It uses LSTM neurons (memory cells with three gates: input, output and forget) instead of simple neurons in the hidden layers.
-In addition, LSTMs are designed in a way to avoid the long-term dependency problem.
+Additionally, LSTM are designed in a way to avoid the long-term dependency problem.
 While simple RNN can ``remember'' previous information for short time periods, LSTM can remember them for much longer time periods.
 However, if the information is not used, it will be lost.

-An LSTM cell is smarter than a simple neurons as it has a memory to store previous sequences.
+An LSTM cell is more complex than simple (or vanilla RNN) cells as it has a memory to store previous sequences.
 Each cell contains gates that manage its state and output.
 Each gate within a unit uses the sigmoid activation function to decide whether it is triggered or not, which makes it conditional to change state or add information.

-These three gates within a memory cell are \textbf{forget gate} to decide what information to discard from each LSTM cell, \textbf{input gate} to decide the update of memory state depending on input values and \textbf{output gate} to decide what to output based on the input and the memory of the LSTM cell.
+These three gates within a memory cell are: \textbf{forget gate} to decide what information to discard from each LSTM cell, \textbf{input gate} to decide the update of memory state depending on input values and \textbf{output gate} to decide what to output based on the input and the memory of the LSTM cell.